Chapadevs/Township-Green/EMAILJS_SETUP.md

 When a customer books an event or contacts you:

-1. **Admin Email** - You receive a notification with all booking details
-2. **Customer Email** - Customer receives a confirmation with booking info
+1. **Customer Email** - Customer receives a confirmation with booking info and validation details

-Both emails are sent automatically and simultaneously.
+Only the customer confirmation email is sent to reduce EmailJS usage and costs.

 ## 🧪 Testing Your Setup